Skip to main content

 • monetization

-The monetization model of this game has been widely criticized as a blatant cash grab, with players feeling that the developer, Dovetail Games, prioritizes profit over quality and user experience.
-Many reviews highlight the excessive reliance on DLCs and microtransactions, alongside unfulfilled promises regarding game features, leading to a perception of deception in advertising.
+The monetization model of this game has been widely criticized as a blatant cash grab, with players feeling that Dovetail Games prioritizes profit over quality and user experience.
+Many reviews highlight the excessive reliance on DLCs and microtransactions, alongside broken promises regarding game features and support, leading to a perception of insincerity in their marketing.
 Overall, players advise against purchasing the game, citing its high costs and lack of meaningful content.

 • “This game is just a huge cash grab.”